Senior Professor of Peace and Conflict Research, since 2012.

 Prior to this he was setting up (together with Lena Wallensteen and Bo Schiller) the first courses in Development Studies, and leading the unit for its first years.

-In addition to the affiliations with Uppsala University and the University of Notre Dame he is also an Associate of the Nordic Africa Institute, Uppsala, and a Senior Research Fellow of the Dag Hammarskjöld Foundation, Uppsala.
-Presently he is also a member of Advisory Council (Insynrådet) of the Folke Bernadotte Academy (until end of 2020), and member of the Advisory Council for the project on Varieties of Peace (Umeå University).
+In addition to the affiliations with Uppsala University and the University of Notre Dame he was an Associate of the Nordic Africa Institute, Uppsala (2014-19), and is a Senior Research Fellow of the Dag Hammarskjöld Foundation, Uppsala, since 2015.
+Presently he is also a government appointed member of Advisory Council (Insynrådet) of the Folke Bernadotte Academy (until end of 2021).
+He was a member of the Advisory Council for the project on Varieties of Peace (Umeå University, 2017-2019).
 He was the coordinator for Chapter 10 in the report of the International Panel on Social Progress (with Prof. Michel Wieviorka, Paris) on Violence, Wars, Peace, Security, and international scholarly effort published in volume 2 of Rethinking Society for the 21st Century, Cambridge University Press 2018.

 From 1978 to 2015 he directed the Uppsala Conflict Data Program (UCDP) and a number of his publications build on the work within this program.
 One example is the book Understanding Conflict Resolution which now is in its fifth, revised and extended edition (Sage, 2019, previous editions are translated into Arabic and Korean).
 It is used in teaching world-wide.